9 FAM 302.5

 b.
 (U) Proscribed Organizations: The term “proscribed organization” means any group that falls within the purview of INA 212(a)(3)(D).

 c.
-(U) Application To Non-Communist Totalitarian Parties: INA 101(a)(37) defines totalitarian party as, "an organization which advocates the establishment in the United States of a totalitarian dictatorship or totalitarianism.
+(U) Application to Non-Communist Totalitarian Parties: INA 101(a)(37) defines totalitarian party as, "an organization which advocates the establishment in the United States of a totalitarian dictatorship or totalitarianism.
 The terms "totalitarian dictatorship" and "totalitarianism" mean and refer to systems of government not representative in fact, characterized by (A) the existence of a single political partly, organized on a dictatorial basis, with so close an identity between such party and its policies and the governmental policies of the country in which it exists, that the party and the government constitute and indistinguishable unit, and (B) the forcible suppression of opposition to such party."
-As indicated in 22 CFR 40.34(f), a former or present voluntary member of, or an applicant who was, or is voluntarily affiliated with a noncommunist party, organization, or group, or any section, subsidiary, branch, affiliate, or subdivision thereof, during the time of existence in which the totalitarian party did not or does not advocate the establishment of totalitarian dictatorship in the United States, is not ineligible under INA 212(a)(3)(D) to receive a visa.
+As indicated in 22 CFR 40.34(f), a former or present voluntary member of, or an applicant who was, or is voluntarily affiliated with a noncommunist party, organization, or group, or any section, subsidiary, branch, affiliate, or subdivision thereof, when it existed in which the totalitarian party did not or does not advocate the establishment of totalitarian dictatorship in the United States, is not ineligible under INA 212(a)(3)(D) to receive a visa.

 d.
-(U) Adjudicating Membership In Or Affiliation With Proscribed Organization:
+(U) Adjudicating Membership in Or Affiliation with Proscribed Organization:

 (1) Unavailable